 Warnings and Precautions

-Activated charcoal should not be used as a treatment for ingestion of strong acids or alkaline substances, cyanide or alcohol poisoning.
-Obviously call your emergency number and get to a hospital as soon as possible.
+- Charcoal should not be used as a treatment for ingestion of strong acids or alkaline substances.
+Obviously seek treatment as soon as possible.

-As a precaution, it is not recommended for people with gastrointestinal injury or liver or kidney disease.
-In fact anyone with a serious disease is recommended to discuss using charcoal with their doctor, especially with regards to their medications.
+- As a precaution, it is not recommended for people with gastrointestinal injury or obstruction and liver or kidney issues.

-It is also not recommended for pregnant or breast-feeding women or young children (even though it has been proven to not be metabolized so this may be just the standard blanket warning.
+- It is also not suggested for pregnant or breastfeeding women or young children (even though it has been proven to not be metabolized so this may be just the standard blanket warning).

-As with any supplement, it’s a good idea to take a month off from using it from time to time, even if you’re only use it occasionally.
-While some health practitioners do recommend charcoal as part of a detox plan, unless you are following their advice, activated carbon for flatulence is probably best as an occasional but very effective remedy.
+While some practitioners do recommend activated charcoal as part of a detox plan, unless you are following their advice it’s best used as an occasional but very effective cure for excessive gas.

 For how long is it safe to take activated charcoal?